What is Service Learning?

 Developing Cultural Competence, Planetary Responsibility and Global Citizenship

 BARKA is able to do something unique which is to create and facilitate a very personal connection between students in the US and students in Burkina.
 BARKA’s co-founders have visited almost every school with which BARKA has worked.
 They enable US students to make an immediate and intimate connection with the people and work on the ground.
 In many cases, direct communication between students in America and students in Burkina Faso has been made, increasingly through technology and social media.
-To date one student has even traveled to Burkina Faso to follow through on the connections created via BARKA’s educational work in the USA.
+Some students have even traveled to Burkina Faso to follow through on the connections created via BARKA’s educational work in the USA.
 These kinds of interactions have the potential to change lives forever.
 They help make the world smaller and enable the realization that humans are all part of one family.
 BARKA’s educational initiatives also develop leadership potential.
 They provide students with opportunities to lead, both in the classroom and beyond.

 Swampscott High School, MA: For several years BARKA has worked with the school’s Interact Club, French and Art classes on a wide range of projects including a photo exchange with students in Burkina, a letter exchange on a “wiki” that Swampscott science students created, and a wide array of fundraisers to support computer literacy in high schools in Burkina Faso.